 A small block of mass m slides without friction around the loop-the-loop apparatus shown below. (a) If the block starts from rest at A, what is its speed at B? (b) What is the force of the track on the block at B?

 The massless spring of a spring gun has a force constant When the gun is aimed vertically, a 15-g projectile is shot to a height of 5.0 m above the end of the expanded spring.
 (See below.)
 How much was the spring compressed initially?

 A small ball is tied to a string and set rotating with negligible friction in a vertical circle.
-Prove that the tension in the string at the bottom of the circle exceeds that at the top of the circle by eight times the weight of the ball.
-Assume the ball’s speed is zero as it sails over the top of the circle and there is no additional energy added to the ball during rotation.
+If the ball moves over the top of the circle at its slowest possible speed (so that the tension in the string is negligible), what is the tension in the string at the bottom of the circle, assuming there is no additional energy added to the ball during rotation?